ampproject/amphtml/extensions/amp-story/amp-story.md

 #### Social sharing

-The configuration for social sharing is defined in the `share-providers` field of the response object, and it's optional.
+The configuration for social sharing is defined in the `shareProviders` field of the response object, and it's optional.

 This field should contain a string, where each string respresents a share provider's name (e.g. `twitter`).